Skip to search Skip to content

 List Picker Form Cell

 A list picker allows for the selection of one or more options among values within a defined category.
-Use a list picker when there are more than 8 values to select from within a single category or when the size and nature of the available options are dynamic and unpredictable. iPhone (right) and iPad (right) [...]
+Use a list picker when there are more than eight values to select from within a single category or when the size and nature of the available options are dynamic and unpredictable.
+List picker on compact (left) [...]

 Category: UI Components